advancedresearch/poi/assets/std.md

 #### Quaterions

-Quaternions are lifted to a type vector, in order to avoid combinatorial explosion in rules.
+Quaternions are lifted to a typed vector, in order to avoid combinatorial explosion in rules.

+Conversion/lifting rules:

 ```poi
 𝐢₂ => [0, 0, 1, 0] : quat;